Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Return a random integer from the range provided in the pair of literals.
+    Return a random integer from the range provided in the pair of variables or literals.

 **Parameters**

-- min (VariableModule): bool, int, double, string - literal, minimal value of the output;
+- min (variable / int) - minimal value of the output;
-- max (VariableModule): bool, int, double, string - literal, maximal value of the output;
+- max (variable / int) - maximal value of the output;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## random_int

-**Syntax**

-random_int *min* *max* [output]

-**Description**

-    Return a list of random integers from the ranges provided in the pair of contexts.

-**Parameters**

-- min (variable) - id of the choosen context.
-Context types allowed by this instruction are: “value” and “pointer”;
-- max (variable) - id of the choosen context.
-Context types allowed by this instruction are: “value” and “pointer”;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable).

 ## find_by_id